neumino/neumino.github.io/movies.md

-### Pig
+### Jolt
-*Released on 2021-07-16, vote average 6.9*
+*Released on 2021-07-29, vote average 6.7*

-Living alone in the Oregon wilderness, a truffle hunter returns to Portland to find the person who stole his beloved pig and goes on a cat-and-mouse run along the shore.
+Lindy is an acid-tongued woman with rage issues who controls her temper by shocking herself with an electrode vest.
+One day she makes a connection with Justin, who gives her a glimmer of hope for a shock-free future, but when he’s murdered she launches herself on a revenge-fueled rampage in pursuit of his killer.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/1i-_CRKdh4Y?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/3BSSoD73TSk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>